silveraignacio/zabbix-alcatel-stellar-ap/README.md

    Frontend: Data collection -> Templates -> Import -> `template_alcatel_stellar_ap_snmp.yaml`.
    Keep "Create new" and "Update existing" checked for all sections.

-4. **Test on a single AP before rolling out to the rest.**
-   Create one host by hand, link the template, and on Discovery rules -> "Network interface discovery" -> Execute now.
-   You should see 4-5 interfaces (`eth0`, `eth1`, `wifi0`, `wifi1`, `br-wan`), NOT ~40.
-   If ~40 show up, the filter isn't applying: check `{$NET.IF.IFNAME.MATCHES}` at host level.
-This step isn't optional: extra discovered items don't disappear once you fix the filter — they become "lost resources" and have to be cleaned up by hand.

 5. **Create the remaining hosts** (frontend, API, or your own automation), linking the template and setting `{$SNMP_COMMUNITY}` and `{$NET.IF.IFNAME.MATCHES}` at host level.